fearless-spider/gogetssl/README.md

 Documentation: https://documenter.getpostman.com/view/5593375/T1LHFp7m

+Order and manage SSL certificates, Seals & Scanners using our API.

 ## 🚀 Features

-* Log in and fetch token
+- Log in and fetch token

 ## 📖 Installation

 1. Add `gogetssl` to your list of dependencies in `mix.exs`: